Wimius P28 Projector Review

 Projectors are interesting devices when you really think about it.

-Portable devices with the ability to display an image just as good if not better than your average TV, but also offering convenience by saving you space almost seems like fiction in a way.
+Portable devices with the ability to display an image just as good if not better than some TVs, but also offering convenience by saving you space almost seems like fiction in a way.

 But it’s this level of convenience that leads to people preferring a projector in the first place.

-So in this Wimius P28 projector review, we’re going to be taking a look at a projector that quite honestly exceeded my expectations with its performance.
+So in this Wimius P28 projector review, we’re going to be taking a look at a projector that quite honestly I felt was great when it came to its performance.

 So the one thing I love when it comes to tech is nice packaging and in the case of the Wimius P28, the box it comes in is actually really nice looking.